bemoje/bemoje-util/README.md

 ### isDate

-Determine wheter the argument is a Date
+Determine wheter a given value is a Date

 #### Parameters